 - Stir in the basil and scallions if using.
 Toss with drained cooked pasta, and serve with chicken on top.

 Tips for success

 - I don’t recommend subbing the cream for something lower fat because the sauce may curdle (tomatoes and lemon juice are acidic) and it’ll take longer for it to thicken up, so use your discretion if you want to make any swaps.

-- You don't need to add the fresh basil, parsley or scallions, but basil especially takes this dish to the next level, so I highly recommend it!
+- You don’t need to add the fresh basil, parsley, or scallions, but basil especially takes this dish over the top, so I highly recommend it.

 - Chicken is cooked through when it’s 165F in the thickest part.
 It can go from undercooked to overcooked in a hurry, so I always recommend using an instant read meat thermometer to test it.
 It takes like 2 seconds and has definitely made me a more confident cook!

-- Reheat any leftovers over a low heat to prevent the cream sauce from separating (add a splash more cream if needed).
+- Reheat any leftovers over a low heat to prevent the cream sauce from separating, and add a splash more cream if needed.

 - 8 ounces uncooked pasta

 - 2 chicken breasts cut in half lengthwise

 - 1/2 tablespoon + 1/2 tablespoon Cajun seasoning (use a low or no salt variety)

 - Salt & pepper as needed, to taste